WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step6-Mouse-control/README.md

 ```
     t.onclick(None)
 ```
-This line disables turtle clicking.
+This line disables turtle clicking for turtle ```t```.
 By putting it inside the function we can ensure the turtle only reacts to a click once.
 Save the code and try it - the turtle only reacts the first time you click it - clicking again doesn't make anything happen.

 ### Using turtle clicking to control Rock, Paper, Scissors